uoregon-libraries/newspaper-curation-app/hugo/content/workflow/fixing-stuck-issues.md

 ## Purging Dead Issues

 A normal invocation of `make` creates `bin/purge-dead-issues`.
-This is a destructive operation, and you will need to be prepared prior to running it so that you can decide how best to handle the broken issues.
-Please read this document fully!

-## Technical Details
+This tool's sole purpose is to find issues which have a failed job and can no longer move through NCA's workflow.

 Under the hood, this command does the following: